fnusandhiya/YELP/README.md

 # Group Members: Sandhiya, Engy, and Karen

-# Project Description: Analyzing Yelp data for Cleveland, Columbus, and Cincinnati
+# Project Description: Analyzing Yelp data for Cleveland

-# Q: What is the star distribution for each main category?
+# Q: What is the star distribution for each main category of restaurants?

 # Q: Is there a difference in reviews for locations that have paid parking vs non-paid parking?
 How does parking affect the number of check-ins?